NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 Depending on what method you use to manage your NuGet dependencies, you can also use Visual Studio to view your dependencies directly in [Solution Explorer](/visualstudio/ide/solutions-and-projects-in-visual-studio#solution-explorer) or [NuGet Package Manager](../consume-packages/install-use-packages-visual-studio.md).

-For CLI environments, you can use the [`dotnet list package`](/dotnet/core/tools/dotnet-list-package) command to list out your project or solution’s dependencies.
+For CLI environments, you can use the [`dotnet list package` command](/dotnet/core/tools/dotnet-list-package) to list out your project or solution’s dependencies.
+You can also use the [`dotnet nuget why` command](/dotnet/core/tools/dotnet-nuget-why) to understand why transitive packages (those not directly referenced by your project) are being included in your project's package graph.

 For more information on managing NuGet dependencies, [see the following documentation](../consume-packages/overview-and-workflow.md).